webprogramming260/webprogramming/profile/security/practice/practice.md

 # Security practice

 You will not really internalize how security exploits work until you get some practice with them.
-One way to do this is to use a practice security web applications.
-There are lots of practice applications but we will discuss [Juice Shop](https://soundcloud.com/braimee/owasp-juice-shop-jingle).
+One way to do this is to use a practice security web application.
+There are lots of practice applications, but we will discuss [Juice Shop](https://soundcloud.com/braimee/owasp-juice-shop-jingle).

 ## Juice Shop